Fedora Notes

 Fix Trackpad

+I still did not find out why sometimes, the trackpad does not respond anymore.
 If this happen, simply reloading the kernel module fix the problem:

 % sudo rmmod bcm5974